Cognigy/Documentation/docs/voice-gateway/technical-capabilities.md

 ### STT and TTS providers

-- [Many speech providers](../voice-gateway/references/tts-and-stt-vendors.md) are available, along with the option to integrate [custom speech API](webapp/speech-services.md#add-a-custom-speech-vendor) tailored to your needs.
+- Many cloud-based and on-premises [speech providers](../voice-gateway/references/tts-and-stt-vendors.md) are available, along with the option to integrate [custom speech API](webapp/speech-services.md#add-a-custom-speech-vendor) tailored to your needs.
 - [Fallback speech configuration](../voice-gateway/webapp/applications.md#add-additional-tts-and-stt-vendor) if the primary vendor fails.
-- Some [STT and TTS providers](./references/tts-and-stt-vendors.md) can be installed [on-premises](./webapp/speech-services.md#on-premises-speech-services).

 ### Call Recording and Storage